| by Andrew

 of Roman law.
 The texts serve to illustrate the law and to make it more

+vivid for the reader.
 This third edition has been fully updated to reflect

 recent developments in Romanist scholarship.
 References to key articles